egi-qc/software-releases/README.md

 2. Find the YAML release template under for your software component under the `products` directory.
 If not there, create one.
 3. Add/edit the relevant information including the following mandatory fields:
    - Version of the software
    - Software package URLs for each distribution being supported
    - Release notes URL
    - Changelog
 4. (single) Commit changes and submit the pull request

-_Note:
+##### Additional notes
  * The pull request validation will trigger PPA validation.
 It consists on the following checks:
     1. Mandatory fields keys are present.